 Right diagnosis of fractures is always critical for choosing the right treatment procedure, and hence, it is important to properly ankle fracture.
 This is because in some cases, the symptoms seen are of a fracture but, the cause is different.

 The diagnosis of the condition often starts with the physical examination where the healthcare service provider looks for the deformity around the ankle along with other symptoms like swelling and bruising.
-Here, the patient will also be required to move his/her ankle in different directions to identify painful movements.
+Here, the patient will move his/her ankle in different directions to identify painful movements.
 This will give the surgeon an idea of whether the symptoms indicate a fracture or any other condition.

 The confirmation can only be provided by imaging tests and x-rays are always the prime choice.
 X-rays are best at showing bone breaks at different angles.
-Sometimes, x-rays cannot provide any solid images, and in such cases, other radiological tests like MRI or CT-scan will be ordered.
-They are known to be best at identifying problems occurring at muscle or soft-tissue levels.
-MRI or CT scan may also be required to identify stress fractures.
+Sometimes, x-rays cannot provide any solid images, and in such cases, other radiological tests like MRI or CT-scan will help.
+They can identify the problems occurring at muscle or soft-tissue levels.
+The healthcare service provider may also order MRI or CT scan to identify stress fractures.
 Only after proper diagnosis, the healthcare provider can confirm the feasible treatment option for ankle fractures.

 The treatment of the condition depends upon the alignment of the bone(s) and the number of breaks after the fracture, and diagnosis has made that clear.
 The treatment aims at healing the bones in their correct anatomy as much as possible.
 This is because if bones heal where they should not, malunion will occur and arthritis will be on the cards.

-Thus, the first step during the treatment of ankle fracture will be to bring broken bone pieces to their correct alignment, and the process is known as reduction.
+Thus, the first step during the treatment of ankle fracture will be to bring bone fragments to their correct alignment, and this process is reduction.
 Now, the reduction is of two types:

 This is where the surgeon gives anesthesia and manually realigns the bones without making any incision.
-This procedure is often followed when multiple breaks are not there, and the bone is not displaced too far from its original position.
+This procedure is best when multiple breaks are not there, and the displacement of the bone is not too far from its original position.

 Open reduction is a complex procedure, and it is performed when the break is severe or multiple broken bone fragments are detected during the diagnosis.
 During an open reduction, the surgeon makes an incision around the ankle to expose the damaged bone and realigns it using Orthopedic Implants like metal plates, pins, wires, and/or orthopedic screws.
-This process is also carried out under anesthesia.
+The surgeon will give anesthesia before the surgery.

-Now, closed reduction is performed when the fracture is not serious, and it is often preferred in young adults.
+Now, closed reduction is feasible when the fracture is not serious, and the surgeon often suggest it in young adults.
 After closed reduction, the surgeon applies a cast or a splint to immobilize the fracture and allow it to heal.
 Proper rest is important during the healing process as the condition could become worse.

 When it comes to open reduction, it is performed in serious cases where reduction is not feasible without surgery.
 The whole surgical process is known as ORIF (Open Reduction and Internal Fixation).
 During surgery, the surgeon realigns broken bone fragments by applying trauma implants and instruments like orthopedic bone screws, pins, plates, & wires.
-Once this is done, the incision is closed and guidelines of what to do & what not to do are shared with the patient and his/her guardian.
+After this, the surgeon will close the incision and share guidelines of what to do & what not to do with the patient and his/her guardian.

 The healing time depends upon the severity of the break, its location, and the age of the patient along with underlying health conditions.
 In healthy individuals, healing takes place within 6-8 weeks if the fracture is not too serious.

 Siora Surgicals Pvt.
 Ltd. is a renowned and Indian-FDA-approved manufacturer of a huge range of orthopedic devices.
-The company is known to produce all types of CE-certified implants that are required for the treatment of ankle fractures and other orthopedic conditions.
-The implants are available in stainless steel and titanium, and they are also exported to numerous clients based in different countries.
+The company produces all types of CE-certified implants that surgeons use for the treatment of ankle fractures and other orthopedic conditions.
+The implants are available in stainless steel and titanium.
 Some of the product range offered by Siora Surgicals include HELIX Locking Plate System, AURASPINE Implants & Instruments, ILIZARC Ring Ex-Fix System, and SCRUCAN Cannulated Compression System.

-Siora is also counted among the best OEM/contract manufacturing service providers around the globe.
+Siora is also one of the best OEM/contract manufacturing service providers around the globe.